codeforamerica/ohana-web-search/README.md

     cd human_services_finder
     bundle

-To load the [libraries data](https://github.com/codeforamerica/human_services_finder/blob/master/data/libraries_data.json) in your local db:
+You can load two datasets — farmers' markets and libraries in San Mateo County — in your local db with this command:

     rake load_data